DLibatique/LATN102-S20/notes/6-indirect-statement.md

 - *Credit* filiās *amāri* ab patre. ("He *believes* that the daughters *are loved* by their father.")
 - *Credidit* filiās *amāri* ab patre. ("He *believed* that the daughters *were loved* by their father.")

-The **perfect infinitive** (be sure check out the morphology) is used to indicate that the action of the indirect statement verb happened *prior to* the action of the main verb (i.e. thinking/speaking/seeing):
+The **perfect infinitive** ([morphology](https://dlibatique.github.io/LATN101-F19/notes/4-verbal-nouns-and-adjs/#perfect-active-infinitive)) is used to indicate that the action of the indirect statement verb happened *prior to* the action of the main verb (i.e. thinking/speaking/seeing):

 - *Credit* patrem *amāvisse* filiās. ("He *believes* that the father *loved* his daughter.")
 - *Credidit* patrem *amāvisse* filiās. ("He *believed* that the father *had loved* his daughters.")